-for all Hermitain $X$.
-Since this must hold for all Hermitian $X$, we obtain the fixed-point relation
+for all Hermitian $X$.
+Since this holds for all Hermitian $X$, and the trace of a matrix with all Hermitian matrices being zero implies the matrix is zero, the gradient must vanish.
+Hence, we obtain the fixed-point relation

-where we used that a symmetric positive semidefinite matrix commutes with each of the unitaries of the twirling.
+where we used that an invariant positive semidefinite matrix commutes with each of the unitaries of the averaging.
 We then multiply both terms by $T^\frac{1}{2}$ on both sides, square the expression, and multiply both sides by $T^{-\frac{1}{2}}$.
 This gives us the fixed-point equation for the optimum $T$

-\end{proof} We now show a remarkably simple proof of convergence.
-In particular, we show that starting from any symmetric point, the fixed-point iteration Algorithm~\ref{Fixed-point algo} converges to the fixed point.
+\end{proof} We now present the proof of convergence.
+In particular, we show that starting from any invariant matrix, the fixed-point iteration Algorithm~\ref{Fixed-point algo} converges to the fixed point.